What is Laser Therapy?

 How Laser Therapy Works

 All light is composed of photons: small packets of light energy in the form of waves with a defined frequency and wavelength.
 However, not all light is the same.
 Different wavelengths of light represent different colors on the light spectrum.
 When light is projected as a single, coherent wavelength where the waves travel parallel to each other, it’s considered laser light.
-Laser light is much more intense than regular white light and has a multitude of applications from scanning barcodes to treating pain, inflammation, and more within human (and animal) bodies.
+Laser light is much more intense than regular white light and has a multitude of applications from scanning barcodes to treating pain, inflammation, and more within human bodies.

 Laser therapy is when laser light is tuned to specific wavelengths and frequencies and applied to an organism in order to stimulate metabolic processes at the cellular level.